2 Miles in 16 Minutes - Is it Possible?

 As someone relatively new to running, you may find it easiest to consider fartlek first, before taking on anything more challenging.
 Fartleks are a low-entrance way to starting to run faster.
 Simply pick up the pace for a little while during a run, then drop it back down again.
 Depending on what you run past you can use landmarks like buildings, streetlights, etc. to decide on when to pick up the pace and when to drop it again.
 If that sounds a little too unstructured for you, then check out the fartlek page for some ideas about structured workouts or go to the interval running or tempo running pages for further ideas.

-Cross Training.
-I am not familiar with police physical test requirements.
+Strength Training.
+I am not familiar with your police physical test requirements.
 They are different from state to state, territory to territory, country to country.
 But I am assuming that your police physical test will include more than just running.
-So make sure you include a day or two in your schedule in which you do some weights and or bodyweight exercises like push-ups, squats, core exercises etc. This will help your running as well.
-There are plenty of studies that back up the positive impacts of strength work on running performance.
-Check out my strength training for runners page for further information.
+I have coached runners who need to a series of push-ups and sit-ups first before the run test.
+So make sure you include two days in your schedule in which you do heavy weights and / or bodyweight exercises like push-ups, squats, sit ups, core exercises etc. What you do will depend on your strength training experience.
+Like with the running, I am a big fan of gradually increasing the difficulty.
+Don't just get stuck in maintenance mode.
+Build strength!

-What it comes down to now is start doing the work to get fit and get ready for the academy!
+In short, what it comes down to now is start doing the work to get fit and get ready for the academy!

 Key Things to Be Aware of